Q1. How is food security ensured in India?

 (b) Buffer stock − It is the stock of food grains (usually wheat and rice) procured by the government through the Food Corporation of India.
 The purchased food grains are stored in granaries.

-A buffer stock of food grains is created by the government so as to distribute the procured food grains in the food-deficit areas and among the poorer strata of society at a price lower than the market price.
+A buffer stock of food grains is created by the government so as to distribute the procured food grains in the food deficit areas and among the poorer strata of society at a price lower than the market price.
 A buffer stock helps resolve the problem of shortage of food during adverse weather conditions or during periods of calamity.

 (c) Issue Price − The food grains procured and stored by the government are distributed in food-deficit areas and among the poorer strata of society at a price lower than the market price.
-This price is known as issue price.
+This price is known as the issue price.

 (d) Fair-price shops − The food procured by the Food Corporation of India is distributed through government-regulated ration shops.
 The prices at which food materials are sold at these ration shops are lower than the market prices.
 The low pricing is to benefit the poorer strata of society.
 This is why these shops are called fair-price shops.